Rayleeigh/Rayleeigh/README.md

 # New Naming Convention
 The new naming convention is the following HPI + YYYY + NAME

-HPI  = Hobby Project and Inventions
+HPI  = Home Project and Inventions

 YYYY = Year